bfcamara/bfcamara.com/content/pages/about.md

 ## The Present…

+I am software engineer working as a Freelancer  on focused on the Microsoft .Net stack.
+I am also a part-time teacher in Polytechnic Institute of Setúbal, Portugal ([IPS](https://www.ips.p)), in College of Business Administration (ESCE), teaching classes related with software development.

+## The Recent Past…

-I work as a backend software engineer at [OutSystems](https://outsystems.com) focused on the Microsoft .Net stack.
+I worked in 2021 as a **backend software engineer at [OutSystems](https://outsystems.com)** focused on the Microsoft .Net stack.
 OutSystems is a low-code platform which provides the tools for companies to develop, deploy and manage omnichannel enterprise applications.

-## The Recent Past…

-I worked from 2016 to 2020 as a Contractor for [AppointMaster](https://appointmaster.com/) focused on backend with the Microsoft .Net stack, and DevOps with Azure DevOps.
+I worked from 2016 to 2020 as a **Contractor for [AppointMaster](https://appointmaster.com/)** focused on backend with the Microsoft .Net stack, and DevOps with Azure DevOps.

-I worked in 2016 at Microsoft as a Software Development Engineer II in Visual Studio Team Services / Team Foundation Server team (Azure DevOps).

-I worked from 2013 to 2015 as a Contractor in Visual Studio Team Services / Team Foundation Server related projects.

 ## The Past…

+I worked in 2016 at **Microsoft as a Software Development Engineer II** in Visual Studio Team Services / Team Foundation Server team (Azure DevOps).

+I worked from 2013 to 2015 as a **Contractor in Visual Studio Team Services / Team Foundation Server** related projects.

-From 2009 to 2013, I worked at Agilior, a company that I co-founded in 2004.
+From 2009 to 2013, I worked at **Agilior**, a company that I co-founded in 2004.
 Agilior was a small consulting services company, and my work was to develop software with Microsoft technology stack.